 The Refuges cover a variety of habitats which include rough, uneven

 terrain, deep waters, dense stands of bulrushes (tules), stubble fields,

 ditches, and others.
-Rainfall can make roads and fields muddy and slippery,
+Rainfall can make road and field conditions muddy and slippery,

 making them more difficult to negotiate.
 Hunting difficulty varies by area and